-The President's Budget for 2022, which includes actuals for FY 2020, has not yet been published as of the date of these financial statements.
-The President's Budget is currently expected to be published and delivered to Congress in early February 2021.
-The FY 2019 Combined Statement of Budgetary Resources (SBR) was reconciled to the Program and Financing (P&F) Schedules within the President's Budget for 2021, published in February 2020, and there were no differences for budgetary resources, status of budgetary resources, or net outlays.
+The President's Budget for 2023, which includes actuals for FY 2021, has not yet been published as of the date of these financial statements.
+The President's Budget is currently expected to be published and delivered to Congress in early February 2022.
+The FY 2020 Combined Statement of Budgetary Resources (SBR) was reconciled to the Program and Financing (P&F) Schedules within the President's Budget for 2022, published in May 2021, and there were no differences for obligations incurred, budgetary resources, status of budgetary resources, or net outlays.

-The President's Budget for 2021, which includes the Office's budget within the Other Independent Agencies' budget appendix, is available at the OMB website.
+The President's Budget for 2022, which includes the Office's budget within the Other Independent Agencies' budget appendix, is available at the OMB website.